 Though the body dies, the soul lives one. ____ is a beautiful soul.

-Our Lord is mightier than anything we may have to go though.
+Our Lord is mightier than anything we may face.
 He will comfort those who mourn, and we will all celebrate with him eventually.

 Sympathy Messages for When You Don't Know What to Write